|Nutritional Guidelines (per serving)|

-Serve in glasses garnished with slices of white peach and enjoy!
+Serve in glasses garnished with peach and mango slices.
+Enjoy.

-- Fresh-squeezed citrus juices always make a better, brighter punch.
-You should need two limes, one lemon, and one orange (you'll have leftover).
+- Fresh-squeezed citrus juices make a better, brighter punch.
+You should need two limes, one lemon, and one orange (you'll have extra).
 It's also good to adjust these to your taste.

-- If you want to mix this drink up for yourself, whether as a fruity cocktail or to try it before the party, converting it to a single drink is rather easy.
-Pour 2 ounces Pinot Grigio and 3/4 ounce each of mango rum and peach schnapps into a tall glass filled with ice.
+- If you want to mix this drink up for yourself—whether as a fruity cocktail or to try it before the party—converting it to a single drink is easy: Pour 2 ounces pinot grigio and 3/4 ounce each of mango rum and peach schnapps into a tall glass filled with ice.
 Squeeze in the juice from one wedge of each fruit, then top it off with 1 1/2 ounces soda, and stir.

 - Dress up the punch with extra fruits.
 Berries—particularly blueberries—are an excellent match for both mango and peach and give the sangria a pop of color.
 A sprig of mint in each glass is a good choice as well.